shauray8/Conways-Game-of-Life/README.md

 I think thats it to understand what this is all about !

+## How to use it ?
+Updating soon !

 ## Prof. John Horton Conway (1937-2020)
 <p align="center"> <img src="/assets/download.jpg"></img></p>